zyler-tzt/2024-recruitment-technical-assessment/README.md

 If your solution is not run via a standard `npm i` `npm run dev` command, please provide a ReadMe that details how we can open your solution in our browser and any dependencies that we may need.

 ## Additional comment
 Whilst most of our frontend applicants tend to have frontend experience, either through self-study, work or COMP6080, we are open to candidates of varying experiences and abilities.
-The most important characteristic is one's flexibility and speed of learning.
+The most important characteristics is one's curiosity and willingness to self-teach/learn.
 We have had frontend members join with little prior experience and go on to learn and contribute significantly.
 Therefore, if you find alot of these exercises difficult, do not be disheartended - please make an attempt.

 ## Appendix
 ```